 15 Essential Survival Items

-1. Morakniv 510 knife (with at least one extra)
+1. Morakniv Companion (with at least one extra)

 2. Bic lighter (at least two)

-A simple Bic lighter can be used to create a quick fire, works after days of water submersion, can make fire even without fluid, lightweight, and compact.
+A simple Bic lighter is an adequate survival lighter and can be used to create a quick fire, works after days of water submersion, can make fire even without fluid, lightweight, and compact.

 NOTE: To make fire with a “broken” Bic lighter, you simply slowly roll the wheel over the flint without causing sparks.
 Every 10 or so turns, dump the flint dust into a tinder bundle or onto a surface where it can be collected until you have roughly a pea-size pile at least.
 This dust will then take the spark from the lighter and if done properly will ignite your tinder.
 I always take my knife, blade down, and create cotton shavings off of any cotton material I have, or you can pick cotton pieces off of your socks if they are cotton.
 Mix the cotton and flint powder to double the success rate of this method of fire.